-Administer busulfan injection in combination with cyclophosphamide as a conditioning regimen prior to bone marrow or peripheral blood progenitor cell replacement.
-For patients weighing more than 12 kg, the recommended doses are: - Busulfan injection 0.8 mg per kg (ideal body weight or actual body weight, whichever is lower) intravenously via a central venous catheter as a two-hour infusion every six hours for four consecutive days for a total of 16 doses (Days -7, -6, -5 and -4). - Cyclophosphamide 60 mg per kg intravenously as a one-hour infusion on each of two days beginning no sooner than six hours following the 16th dose of busulfan injection (Days -3 and -2). - Administer hematopoietic progenitor cells on Day 0. - Premedicate patients with anticonvulsants (e.g., benzodiazepines, phenytoin, valproic acid or levetiracetam) to prevent seizures reported with the use of high dose busulfan injection.
-Administer anticonvulsants 12 hours prior to busulfan injection to 24 hours after the last dose of busulfan injection [see Warnings and Precautions (5.2)] - Administer antiemetics prior to the first dose of busulfan injection and continue on a fixed schedule through busulfan injection administration. - Busulfan injection clearance is best predicted when the busulfan injection dose is administered based on adjusted ideal body weight.
-Dosing busulfan injection based on actual body weight, ideal body weight or other factors can produce significant differences in busulfan injection clearance among lean, normal and obese patients. - Calculate ideal hody weight (IBW) as follows (height in cm. and weight in kg):
+Administer busulfan injection in combination with cyclophosphamide as a conditioning regimen prio to bone marrow or peripheral blood progenitor cell replacement.
+For patients weighing more than 12 kg, the recommended doses are:

+- Busulfan injection 0.8 mg per kg (ideal body weight or actual body weight, whichever is lower) intravenously via a central venous catheter as a two-hour infusion every six hours for four consecutive days for a total of 16 doses (Days -7, -6, -5 and -4). - Cyclophosphamide 60 mg per kg intravenously as a one-hour infusion on each of two days beginning no sooner than six hours following the 16th dose of busulfan injection (Days -3 and -2)

+Administer hematopoietic progenitor cells on Day 0.

+- Premedicate patients with anticonvulsants (e.g., benzodiazepines, phenytoin, valproic acid or leveltracetam) to prevent seizures reported with the use of high dose busulfan injection.
+Administer anticonvulsants 12 hours prior to busulfan injection to 24 hours after the last dose of busulfan injection [see Warnings and Precautions (5.2)]. - Administer antiemetics prior to the first close of busulfan injection and continue on a fixed schedule through busulfan injection administration.

+Busulfan injection clearance is best predicted when the busulfan injection dose is administered busular injection clearance is used predicted when the busular injection based or actual body weight, ideal based on adjusted ideal body weight.
+Dosing busulfan injection based on actual body weight, ideal body weight or other factors can produce significant differences in busulfan injection clearance among lean, normal and obese patients.

-Men: IBW (kg) = $50 + 0.91 \times (height in cm - 152)$
+· Calculate ideal body weight (IBW) as follows (height in cm, and weight in kg) Men: IBW (kg) = 50 + 0.91 x (height in cm - 152)

-Women: IBW (kg) = $45 + 0.91 \times (height in cm - 152)$

-• For obese or severely obese patients, base busulfan injection dosing on adjusted ideal body

-AIBW = IBW + 0.25 x (actual weight - IBW).
+- Women: IBW (kg) = 45 + 0.91 x (height in cm 152) - · For obese or severely obese patients, base busulfan injection dosing on adjusted ideal body - weight (AIBW) AIBW = IBW + 0.25 x (actual weight - IBW).

 2.2 Preparation and Administration Precautions Busulfan injection is incompatible with polycarbonate.
 Do not use any infusion components (syringes, filter needles, intravenous tubing, etc.) containing polycarbonate with busulfan injection.
 Use an administration set with minimal residual hold-up volume (2 mL to 5 mL) for product administration.
 Busulfan injection is a cytotoxic drug.
-Follow applicable special handling and disposal procedures.
+Follow applicable special handling and disposal procedures whenever the solution and container permit.
+Do not use if particulate matter is seen in the busulfan injection vial

 Skin reactions may occur with accidental exposure.
 Use gloves when preparing busulfan injection.
-If busulfan injection or diluted busulfan injection solution contacts the skin or mucosa, wash the skin or mucosa thoroughly with water

-Visually inspect parenteral drug products for particulate matter and discoloration prior to administration whenever the solution and container permit.
-Do not use if particulate matter is seen in the busulfan
+If busulfan injection or diluted busulfan injection solution contacts the skin or mucosa, wash the skin or mucosa thoroughly with water Visually inspect parenteral drug products for particulate matter and discoloration prior to administration